-- what ideas/message/insight do you want visitors to go away with?
+- what ideas/messages/insights do you want visitors to go away with?

 - what would you like them to do after your event?

-- what would be a call to action that you deliver very subtly to your visitors?
+- what would be a call to action that you can make to stimulate action in your visitors?

 Our intent for the day might be: